lanl/LCC/README.md

   - Push the new branch to the repository (git push)
   - Go to repository on the github website and click on "create pull request"

+SUGGESTION: Please, avoid commiting a large number of changes since it is difficult to review.
+Instead, add the changes gradually.